rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/06_Lesson6.md

 Figure 6.2: Horizontal and Vertical Asymptote.
 </p>

--  _Area = Probability of randomly selecting less than x = Proportion in sample/Population with scores less than x_
+-  _Area = Probability of randomly selecting less than x = Proportion in sample / Population with scores less than x_

 ### Finding the probability
 We can use the PDF to find the probability of specific measurements occurring.
 The following